Health and Wellbeing

 - To date, most people who have developed asbestos-related diseases have been exposed to a relatively large number of fibres throughout their work (e.g miners, builders).

-- People who are concerned about their health should seek advice from a qualified medical practitioner who can provide an assessment of individual circumstance and exposure risks.
+- People who are concerned about their health should seek advice from their general practitioner who can provide an assessment of individual circumstance and exposure risks.

 For Further Information